Enmo7/Data-Analysis/README.md

 # Data-Analysis
-this is a project for data analysis
+this is a project for data analysis.

-This project is based on some Uber data
+This project is based on some Uber data.